xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 What is seen in the resource table above,
 -	OOR summary shows the OOR state and threshold levels.
 -	Egress encap entries are programmed as ‘lspnh’ entries in OFA table.
-Its zero as this o/p is before R1 programmed the entries
+Its zero as this o/p is captured before R1 programmed the entries
 -	Hardware usage shows the actual HW programmed entries at slice-pair level.
 -	There are some default entries get programmed in HW as seen above.

 ## Resource check: After Label advertisements

 Let’s advertise 10k labelled prefixes from R3 to R2 over LDP, eventually to R1.

 MPLS forwarding database on R2 is seen as below.
 Outgoing labels are seen as ‘unlabeled’ because R3 is directly connected neighbor for those prefixes and R2 is PHP for those prefixes.
 And as seen in CEF o/p there are 10k prefixes updated on R2